paras231/paras231/README.md

-- 👋 Hi, I’m @paras231
+- 👋 Hi, I’m Paras Sharma
-- 👀 I’m interested in collaborating in open source projects and Javascript projects
+- 👀 I’m interested in collaborating in open source   Javascript and Typescript projects
-- 🌱 I’m currently learning Blockchain
+- 🌱 I’m currently learning ML and AI with python
-- 💞️ I’m looking to collaborate on any Javascript Project
+- 💞️ I’m looking to collaborate on any Javascript , react , next js project
 - 📫 How to reach me  email->  sharmaparas553@gmail.com

 <!---